 From this location you can measure the thickness of the drywall.
 Remove the shroud on any recessed pot lights, taking the cover off any junction boxes or pulling down the cover on your bathroom fan.

 Building code is modeled after the behavior of a really tall individual who doesn’t function well after dark.
 As a result, basement suite headroom requirements can seem excessive and heavy handed at times.
 However, there’s no arguing the importance of people being to able to escape in an emergency situation.

 Currently you must have clear egress from areas such as bedrooms to a minimum headroom clearance of 2.0 m or 6′-6.75″.

-Any drop beams, bulkheads or doorways that are lower than this minimum height and are emergency access pathways will have to be renovated as part of your basement suite permit process.
+Any drop beams, bulkheads or doorways that are lower than this minimum height & are along the egress pathway will have to be renovated as part of your basement suite permit process.

 Now that you’ve complete the six steps to legalizing your unregistered basement suite, how are things shaping up for your situation?

 - If you’re zoned for basement suites, you dodged a potential deal breaker.

 - Is your suite less than 968sf and no more than 40% or total square footage?